ucoruh/ce103-algorithms-and-programming-I/docs/week-3-git/ce103-week-3-git.en.md

 ---

+<style scoped>section{ font-size: 25px; }</style>

 ### Branching (21)

 #### Update & Merge (Conflicts)

 ##### Fast-forward (`--ff`)

 A **fast-forward merge** can happen when the current branch has no extra commits compared to the branch we’re merging.
-Git is... *lazy* and will first try to perform the easiest option: the fast-forward!
+Git is... _lazy_ and will first try to perform the easiest option: the fast-forward!
 This type of merge doesn’t create a new commit, but rather merges the commit(s) on the branch we’re merging right in the current branch

 ---

+<style scoped>section{ font-size: 25px; }</style>

 ### Branching (22)